GoldragonGDT/Goldragon-Whitepaper/whitepaper.md

 - Aionis generates profits by employing hedging strategies on global platforms.

 ### Profit Allocation Strategies
-- Plan A:
-  - 80% of profits are reinvested into GDT
-  - 20% are allocated as GDCP (Goldragon Community Points) for use in Knights Table or community events
-- Plan B:
-  - 60% of profits are withdrawable
+ - 70% of profits are Diamond Token
-  - 20% are reinvested into GDT
+  - 30% are reinvested into GDT following Presales Vesting 1- 8 months
-  - 20% are allocated as GDCP
-  - Post-listing: The 60% is converted to GDT (with no vesting period), while 20% remains locked for one year
+  - Post-listing: The 70% is converted to GDT (with no vesting period), while 30% remains locked for one year

 ### Risk Management
 - Aionis stops trading if both platform account balances fall beyond a -5% variance threshold.